viamrobotics/docs/docs/mobility/motion/_index.md

 # SME: Motion team
 ---

-The motion service enables your robot to plan and move itself or its components relative to itself, other robots, and the world.
+The motion service enables your machine to plan and move itself or its components relative to itself, other machines, and the world.
 The motion service:

-1. Gathers the current positions of the robot’s components as defined with the [frame system](../frame-system/).
+1. Gathers the current positions of the machine’s components as defined with the [frame system](../frame-system/).
 2. Plans the necessary motions to move a component to a given destination while obeying any [constraints you configure](constraints/).

 The motion service can:

-- use motion [planning algorithms](algorithms/) locally on your robot to plan coordinated motion across many components.
+- use motion [planning algorithms](algorithms/) locally on your machine to plan coordinated motion across many components.
 - pass movement requests through to individual components which have implemented their own motion planning.

 ## Used With